Urge San Jose to pass the Habitat Plan!

 TAKE ACTION!
 Tell the County Board and your City Council to approve the Santa Clara Valley Habitat Plan.
 Let them know that you support strong, comprehensive policies for open space preservation and streamlined, sustainable development in appropriate places.

-Tags: development, endangered species, habitat, habitat plan, mitigation, open space, Santa Clara Valley Habitat Plan, wildlife
+Tags: development, endangered species, habitat, habitat plan, mitigation, Natural Landscapes, open space, Santa Clara Valley Habitat Plan, wildlife